-In the process of assessing the effect cyclic loads, it is therefore recommended:
+In the process of assessing the effect of cyclic loads, it is therefore recommended:

-- either to, conservatively, take into account only the frictional capacity; - or to limit the pile toe contribution to a fraction of the full end bearing capacity.
+either to, conservatively, take into account only the frictional capacity;

+or to limit the pile toe contribution to a fraction of the full end bearing capacity.
 This fraction should be compatible with the pile displacements that are acceptable in terms of stiffness.
-This fraction should be justified and should not exceed 20% of the ultimate end bearing capacity recommendations.
+This fraction should be justified and should not exceed 20% of the ultimate end bearing capacity.

+Experiments made throughout the SOLCYP project have shown that, in conventional soils, bored piles are generally more sensitive to cyclic loadings than driven piles.
+The high sensitivity of bored piles to cyclic loadings in carbonate sands and calcarenites is documented in the SOLCYP (§ 6.4.2) recommendations.
 Even though the available data on the behaviour of bored piles under cyclic loading in chalk is scarce, there are indications, on the basis of cyclic shear tests on these materials, that the cyclic degradation of the interface may be severe.
 A great attention should be given to shaft friction cyclic degradation for bored piles in chalk.
 Representative piles tests (see: paragraph 9.4.2.3) under static and cyclic loadings, associated to interfaces shear tests, will be required to validate the design process.